image-js/image-js-docs/docs/Features/Filters/Derivative.md

 \end{bmatrix}$

 :::info
 As was mentioned, derivative filter is a type of gradient filter.
-Therefore using the same kernels with gradient filter will provide the same image output.Derivative filter simplifies some kernel's application.
+Therefore using the same kernels with gradient filter will provide the same image output.
+Derivative filter simplifies some kernel's application.

 _Applying Sobel kernel using gradient filter_